-Make sure other redundant systems; backup transmitters, back up STLs, backup transmitter sites are in order and ready to be deployed.
+Make sure other redundant systems; backup transmitters, backup STLs, and backup transmitter sites are in order and ready to be deployed.

 Get out a clean sleeping bag and a set of clean dry clothes and put them in the truck.

 Update 2: As of 5 pm 8/26, Irene is still on course for the greater NYC/Long Island sound area.
 As much as possible, preparations are complete.
-There are some things which cannot be helped, like the height above mean sea level of the WICC and WEBE transmitter sites (10 feet) or the lack of a generator at WXPK studios, etc. Estimates are for Hurricane force winds by this time tomorrow, so the only thing left to do now is get a good night’s sleep.
+There are some things that cannot be helped, like the height above the mean sea level of the WICC and WEBE transmitter sites (10 feet) or the lack of a generator at WXPK studios, etc. Estimates are for Hurricane-force winds by this time tomorrow, so the only thing left to do now is get a good night’s sleep.
 Tomorrow may be one of those long days.

 Here is an interesting thing; several people have suggested that IBOC signals on both AM and FM NYC stations be turned off so that smaller local stations will be listenable to local residents in NJ and Long Island.
 A secondary consideration would be the amount of power IBOC uses and the possibility of backup generators running out of fuel to run something that has little or no audience.
 If that isn’t telling….